azukacchi/azukacchi.github.io/README.md

     ```
     For another theme, check the theme documentation.
 5. From the command line, run `bundle update`
-6. Add your GitHub repository as a remote
+6. Add your GitHub repository as a remote.
     ```
     git remote add origin https://github.com/<username>/<username>.github.io.git
     ```
-7. Then add, commit, and push your files to the remote
+7. Then add, commit, and push your files to the remote.
+Mind the branch name (master/main).
     ```
     git add .
     git commit -m "initial commit"